fenago/data-science/lab_guides/Lab_8.md

 The output will be as follows:

 ![](./images/B15019_08_21.jpg)

-Caption: Visualization of the sample distribution

-A model will then be fitted for each value of 𝛼 sampled and assessed for performance.
-As we have seen with the other approaches to hyperparameter tuning in this lab, performance will be assessed using k-fold cross-validation (with `k =10`) but because we are dealing with a regression problem, the performance metric will be the test-set negative MSE.

 Using this metric means larger values are better.
 We will store the results in a dictionary with each 𝛼 value as the key and the